apache/doris/docs/en/community/developer-guide/how-to-share-blogs.md

 ---
 {
-  "title": "How to share blogs",
+  "title": "How to Share Blogs",
   "language": "en"
 }
 ---